-6. A group of companies in India wishes to import high quality ACs from South Korea but have to pay a huge import tax on them which would make the ACs very expensive leading to a decline their sale.
+Q.6.
+A group of companies in India wishes to import high-quality ACs from South Korea but have to pay a huge import tax on them which would make the ACs very expensive, leading to a decline in their sale.
 Ascertain the role of the import tax in this situation.
 (1)

-7. Sania buys a packet of biscuits and finds detail about ingredients used, price, batch number etc. printed on it except the expiry date.
-Under which right of the consumers she can claim to know this information from the manufacturer?
+Q.7.
+Sania buys a packet of biscuits and finds detail about ingredients used, price, batch number etc. printed on it except the expiry date.
+Under which right of the consumers, she can claim to know this information from the manufacturer?
 (1)

 The French used school textbooks in Vietnam to justify colonial rule.
 Explain.

-9. “Not everyone welcomed the printed book, and those who did also had fears about it.”
+Q.9.
+“Not everyone welcomed the printed book and those who did also had fears about it.”
 Justify the statement by giving three arguments.
 (3)

 “Colonial administrators found „vernacular‟ novels a valuable source of information on native life and customs.”
 Prove the statement by giving three evidences.

-11. Mohan owns a farm in Uttar Pradesh; he wishes to cultivate either Jute or Sugarcane.
-He shall cultivate which crop out of these two keeping in mind the conditions required for their growth?
+Q.11.
+Mohan owns a farm in Uttar Pradesh; he wishes to cultivate either Jute or Sugarcane.
+He shall cultivate which crop out of these two, keeping in mind the conditions required for their growth?
 Explain.
 (3)

-15. Mohit is 28 years of age, has 65 kg of body weight and is 1.4 meters tall.
+Q.15.
+Mohit is 28 years of age, has 65 kg of body weight and is 1.4 meters tall.
 Calculate his BMI.
-Find out whether he is under nourished or over weight.
+Find out whether he is undernourished or overweight.
 Why?
 (3)

 “The function and the shape of the family were completely transformed by life in the industrial city.”
 Clarify the statement with regard to urbanization that happened in England in the 18th century.